vhffm/maritime_route_prediction/README.md

 This is the code repository for the Master's thesis with the title 'Graph Analytics for Maritime Route Prediction'.
 The aim of this project is to create a Maritime Traffic Network (MTN) from AIS data to model maritime traffic and to facilitate route prediction.
+To get an intuition of what this project is all about, open the demonstration.html file.
+- You will see an interactive map with different layers which you can toggle
+- The maritime traffic network with its waypoints and edges is depicted in red, green and blue color
+- The black line visualizes an observed vessel trajectory
+- The cyan line depicts a part of the trajectory mapped to a path on the graph - the ground truth (partial) route of the vessel in terms of the graph
+- Let's say we observe that the vessel passes a certain waypoint, indicated by the yellow polygon called 'start node'.
+Can we predict the future route of the vessel, i.e. can we predict the cyan line?
+- Turns out we can: The yellow lines show different predictions for future routes and their associated probabilities (only routes with a probability > 3% are depicted).
+- This is just one example.
+We can also increase the prediction horizon and look further into the future or predict entire routes if we know the destination.

+Note:
 This repository does not come with any raw data.
 The raw AIS  data can be downloaded from https://ais-public.kystverket.no/ais-download/.
 Additional ship metadata can be downloaded from https://data.kystverket.no/dataset/aarlige-seilas